James Waite (footballer, born 1999)

-James Tyler Waite is a Welsh footballer who plays as a midfielder for Eastleigh on loan from club Weston-super-Mare.
+James Tyler Waite is a Welsh footballer who plays as a midfielder for club Gloucester City.
 He is a former Wales under-21 international.

 Club career

 Cardiff City

 Born in Sebastopol, Pontypool, Wales, Waite progressed through the youth ranks at Cardiff City.
 In February 2017 he was rewarded with his first professional contract alongside teammates Connor Young and Cameron Coxe.

 Hereford

 In January 2019 he joined Hereford on a loan deal until the end of the 2018-19 National League North season.
 He scored the winning goal on his debut for Hereford in a 2-1 away win over York City on 5 February 2019.

 Return to Cardiff City

 On 27 August 2019, he made his debut appearance for Cardiff City as a 71st minute substitute for Gavin Whyte in a 3-0 home EFL Cup second round loss to Luton Town.

 Weston-super-Mare

 In October 2019, Waite joined Southern Premier Division side Weston-super-Mare on loan and made his debut in a 6-0 win over Dorchester Town.
 On 21 December 2019, he scored a hat-trick for Weston-super-Mare in a 4-0 away win over Harrow Borough.
 In January 2020, he saw his loan at Weston-super-Mare extended until the end of the season.
 On 11 February 2020, Waite scored his second hat-trick of his loan spell at Weston-super-Mare in a 5-0 home win over Wimborne Town.

 In September 2020, he re-joined Weston-super-Mare on a season-long loan for the 2020-21 campaign.
 He returned to Cardiff at the end of January.